JCP 2.10: Process Document

 The Spec Lead is responsible for ensuring that all comments are read and considered.
-If those comments result in revisions to the draft, and those revisions result in major changes (in the opinion of the Expert Group,) then the Spec Lead must send an updated draft (with a summary of the changes) to the PMO before the review period ends.
-The PMO shall post the new draft and the change summary on the JCP Website and shall notify the public that the new draft is available.
+If those comments result in revisions to the draft and those revisions result in major changes (in the opinion of the Expert Group,) then the Spec Lead must send an updated draft (with a summary of the changes) to the PMO at least 10 days before the review period ends.
+The PMO shall post the new draft and the change summary on the JCP Website at least 7 days before the review period ends and shall notify the public that the new draft is available.

-The Public Draft Specification Approval Ballot starts when the Public Review closes.
+The Public Review Ballot starts when the Public Review closes.
 At the close of balloting, all comments submitted by EC members with their ballots shall be circulated to the Expert Group by the PMO.

 If the Public Draft Specification Ballot fails, the Expert Group will have 30 days to update the draft in response to the concerns raised by the EC and to submit a revised version to the PMO.
-If a revised draft is not received within 30 days, the original decision by the EC shall stand and the JSR shall be closed.
+If a revised draft is not received within 30 days, the original decision by the EC shall stand and the PMO will declare the JSR closed.
 If a revision is received, the PMO shall forward it to the EC and initiate a Public Draft Specification Reconsideration Ballot.
 At the close of balloting, all comments submitted by EC members with their ballots shall be circulated to the Expert Group by the PMO.
-If this ballot fails, the JSR shall be closed and the Expert Group shall disband.
-If the JSR was a revision to an existing Specification, the Spec Lead shall resume the role of Maintenance Lead of the current Specification (see section 5.)
+If this ballot fails, the JSR will be closed and the Expert Group will be disbanded.
+If the JSR was a revision to an existing Specification, the Spec Lead shall resume the role of Maintenance Lead of the current Specification (see section 3.6.)

-If the Public Draft Specification Approval Ballot (or Reconsideration Ballot) is successful, the Expert Group shall prepare the Proposed Final Draft of the Specification by completing any revisions it deems necessary in response to comments received.
+If the Public Review Ballot (or Reconsideration Ballot) is successful, the Expert Group shall prepare the Proposed Final Draft of the Specification by completing any revisions it deems necessary to respond to comments.
 The Spec Lead shall then send the Proposed Final Draft to the PMO, which shall post it on the JCP Website for public download.

 Depending on the nature of the problem, a successful TCK challenge will require updating one or more of the TCK, the Specification, and the RI.
 Within 30 days of the close of a successful TCK Appeal Ballot the Maintenance Lead must update these deliverables as necessary and report the changes to the PMO when the Specification (if changed) and URLs for the updated RI and/or TCK are delivered for publication on the JCP Website.